LibreCat/Catmandu-Breaker/README.md

     $ cat data.breaker | cut -f 2 | sort -u > data.fields
     $ catmandu breaker -v --fields data.fields data.breaker

+    # Export statistics as CSV.
+See L<Catmandu::Exporter::Stat> for supported formats.
+    $ catmandu breaker --as CSV data.breaker

 # DESCRIPTION

 Inspired by the article "Metadata Analysis at the Command-Line" by Mark Phillips in